bdnorris/DES-340/lectures/lecture05-html-elements-and-attributes.md

 This is a goal and a principle, it will not always work out perfectly, and that's ok.
 Sometimes you will use a tag inappropriately.
 That's ok, it will work.
 It happens, but keeping in mind our goal of keeping things "Semantic" (relating to meaning) will help us keep our code clean and sane and easier for machines and people to read.

 Keeping your HTML semantic and meaningful will also make your CSS cleaner and more readable.
+When in doubt, keep in mind... <mark>classes for styling, tags for meaning.</mark> That doesn't mean you don't style your tags, you do, but classes let you define your own context, whereas tags are universal and used by every website.

 ## Further structure with classes